-We are a clinical stage biopharmaceutical company with a history of losses.
+We are a clinical stage therapeutics company with a history of losses.
 We expect to continue to incur significant losses for the foreseeable future and may never achieve or maintain profitability, which could result in a decline in the market value of our common stock.

 Since our inception, we have devoted substantially all of our resources to research and development, including our drug discovery and development engine, preclinical studies, clinical trials, raising capital, building our management team and our intellectual property portfolio.
-Our net loss was \$20.5 million and \$16.5 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$304.5 million.
+Our net loss was \$29.3 million and \$20.5 million for the three months ended March 31, 2023 and 2022, respectively.
+As of March 31, 2023, we had an accumulated deficit of \$397.2 million.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 Furthermore, we do not expect to generate any revenue from product sales for the foreseeable future, and we expect to continue to incur significant operating losses for the foreseeable future due to the cost of research and development, preclinical studies, clinical trials and the regulatory approval process for our current and potential future drug candidates.